Kanishka0416/netflix_sql_project/README.md

-# netflix Moviws and TV Shows using sql
+# Netflix Moviws and TV Shows Data Analysis using sql